SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

     done
 ```

-- Don't forget to restart nginx:
+- It is required to restart nginx:

 ```sh
 /etc/init.d/nginx restart